 The Greek Leaders Retreat kicks off the new year and is an opportunity for council officers and chapter presidents to further develop as leaders.
 This is not your average leadership conference, retreat, institute or boring workshop!
 So put all of those preconceived notions about retreats aside.
 Instead, imagine leaders from across the NC State fraternity and sorority community coming together to set their own agendas, ask their own questions, share of their experiences, listen to the experiences of others, and learn as a community what it means to have the best possible experience at NC State.
 For 2019, the Leaders Retreat is being held from Friday, January 18 to Sunday, January 20 at Fort Caswell on Oak Island, N.C.
 If you are an executive board member of a council or a chapter president, please register no later than December 7, 2018 to reserve your spot.

-Buses will begin loading at 3pm and will depart from NC State NO LATER THAN 3:30pm on Friday, January 12 (please indicate if you have a class conflict and will be late when you register).
-We will return to campus around 4 pm on Sunday, January 14.
-Buses will load in the West Parking Lot on Greek Village across from Lambda Chi Alpha (2613 Fraternity Court).
+Buses will begin loading at 3pm and will depart from NC State NO LATER THAN 3:30pm on Friday, January 18 (please indicate if you have a class conflict and will be late when you register).
+We will return to campus around 4 pm on Sunday, January 20.
+Buses will load in the West Parking Lot on Greek Village.
 Cars may be left in that P lot over the weekend without penalty, with additional information required through the registration link (will be provided by FSL for those who indicate need).